GSA/digitalgov.gov/home.md

 - A framework for thinking about accessibility and inclusive design in your role
 - An understanding of the human need behind accessibility practices.

 We choose to focus on issues most likely to impact government sites.
 These guidelines do not provide a comprehensive list of all possible issues.
-Your team will need additional resources and work to conducting manual audits and prepare for the January 2018 deadline to be compliant with [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20/).
+Your team will need additional resources and work to conduct manual audits and prepare for the January 2018 deadline to be compliant with [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20/).

 Questions or comments?
 Please reach out to us in the project's [GitHub issues](https://github.com/18F/accessibility-playbook/issues/) or email [g-accessibility@gsa.gov](mailto:g-accessibility@gsa.gov).